ucsb-cs156/ucsb-cs156.github.io/topics/spring_react/future_work.md

 * Examine pros/cons of Liquibase vs. Flyway, and choose one.
 * Construct examples and programming exercises for first staff, then students, to get comfortable with the technology.
 * Incorporate it into our actual practice.

+# Speeding up Stryker

+Folks in m23-10am-4 (esp.
+Iain) worked on a workflow that would only do stryker mutation testing on the changed files in the PR.

+We should review this, and consider establishing this as the new workflow for all of our STARTER code bases, and each of our legacy projects.

+# Paged database queries

+The proj-happycows app has a new example of how to do paged database queries and present those to the user with a paged frontend; there are likely many other places in our code bases where this could be done as well.

+# Autograders for team01, team02, team03

+There is an autograder for team01, but it needs some updating.

+It woudl be great to have autograders for team02 and team03 as well.
+This may require some updates to the assignments, but that's ok.